PNW Public Lands Awarded $16.8 Million from Cantwell-led Bill to Address Maintenance Backlog

-In Central Washington, the Okanagan-Wenatchee National Forest and the National Forest Service Region 6 received funding for seven projects.
+In Eastern Washington, the Colville National Forest and the National Forest Service’s Region 6 received funding for three projects.

 Funded projects in National Forest Service Region 6 include:

 - Addressing routine and deferred maintenance deficiencies including sign and kiosk repair, accessibility improvements, painting, picnic table and fire ring installation.
-Work will be prioritized within recreation areas and corridors that increase the impact of investments and model shared stewardship.
-The award includes sites in 19 counties in Washington and Oregon, including Yakima County.
+Deferred maintenance activities will be prioritized within recreation areas and corridors that increase the impact of investments and model shared stewardship.
+The award includes sites in 19 counties in Washington and Oregon, including Columbia, Stevens and Pend Oreille counties.